-- 1 Accession
+1 Accession

-- 1.1 [New Party] agrees from the date of execution of this Deed by both Parties to this Deed ('Effective Date') to be become a Party to and to be bound by and accept the obligations and liabilities arising under the EPPRD from the Effective Date.

-- 2 Counterparts

-- 2.1 This Deed may be executed in a number of counterparts and if so executed, the counterparts taken together constitute one Deed.

-- 3 Further assurance
+- 1.1 [New Party] agrees from the date of execution of this Deed by both Parties to this Deed ('Effective Date') to be become a Party to and to be bound by and accept the obligations and liabilities arising under the EPPRD from the Effective Date. - 2 Counterparts - 2.1 This Deed may be executed in a number of counterparts and if so executed, the counterparts taken together constitute one Deed. - 3 Further assurance

 3.1 Each Party must, at its own expense, promptly execute all documents and do all things that another Party from time to time reasonably requests to give effect to the terms and conditions of this Deed and the transactions incidental to it.

 4 Agency

-4.1 No Party to this Deed has, except as otherwis behalf of, represent itself as agent for, or other
+4.1 No Party to this Deed has, except as otherwise specified in this Deed, any right to act on behalf of, represent itself as agent for, or otherwise bind, the other Party.

 5 Entire Agreement

 5.1 This Deed, read in conjunction with the EPPRD, constitutes the entire agreement between the Parties in relation to the subject matter of this Deed.
 Any prior arrangements, agreements, representations or undertakings are superseded and each Party acknowledges that it has not relied on any arrangement, agreement, representation or understanding which is not expressly set out in this Deed.

 6 Governing law and jurisdiction

-6.1 This Deed is governed by and must be constru Capital Territory. ued in accordance with the laws of the Australian
+6.1 This Deed is governed by and must be construed in accordance with the laws of the Australian Capital Territory.

-EXECUT TED as a DEED on [insert date]
+EXECUTED as a DEED on [insert date]

-Sign ned sealed and delivered by PLANT)
+Signed sealed and delivered by PLANT )

-SECOND SECOND S)
+HEALTH AUSTRALIA LIMITED (ABN 97 092 '

-007 John the presence of.)
+607 997) in the presence of: )

 )

+Director

-Dire ctor (name printed)
+(name printed)

+Director/Secretary

-Dire ctor/Secretary (name printed)
+(name printed)

-Signed sealed and delivered by [NEW)

-PARTY] in the presence of:)
+Signed sealed and delivered by [NEW PARTY] in the presence of:

-)

-)

-N.C.

-Witness:

--

-(witness name printed)